qianyuzqy/TransVOD_Lite/README.md

 ```

 ### Evaluation
-You can get the config file and pretrained model of TransVOD (the link is in "Main Results" session), then put the pretrained_model into correponding folder.
+You can get the config file and pretrained model of TransVOD (the link is in "Checkpoint" session), then put the pretrained_model into correponding folder.
 ```
 code_root/
 └── exps/